AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/ControlFlow/req.rst

-SC expectations for statement sequences and control-flow transfers
+SC requirements for statement sequences and control-flow transfers
 ==================================================================

-SC expectations for statement sequences and control-flow transfers.

-.. rubric:: Requirement(s)
+.. rubric:: Requirement

-Statement coverage is assessed for straightline sequences (basic blocks) of statements, and combinations of such using jump-like control flow transfers (goto, return, raise, exit).
+Statement coverage shall be assessed correctly for straightline sequences (basic blocks) of statements, and combinations of such using jump-like control flow transfers (goto, return, raise, exit).

 Check the following: